tammytran96/tammytran96/README.md

 Beyond coding, I find enjoyment in watching sports and planning my upcoming travel adventures.
 These hobbies provide the perfect balance to my tech-oriented pursuits, allowing me to unwind and gain fresh perspectives.

+Feel free to take a look around my repositories and/or reach out to me if you'd like to connect!
+LinkedIn: linkedin.com/in/tammy-t-tran/
+Email: tammytran96@gmail.com

 <!--
 **tammytran96/tammytran96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.